 When it comes to getting on top of this problem, multichannel logistics is the crucial cue: with a broader position and greater diversification of the distribution logistics channels, the risks of delays can be reduced and logistics processes can made more stable.

-In the following presentations of transport logistic, experts will discuss multichannel logistics.
+In the following presentations of transport logistic, experts discussed multichannel logistics.